Last Updated on April 1, 2021 by Julia Wilson

 Induce vomiting: If the ingestion of chocolate has been within 2 hours.

-Administer activated charcoal: Which binds to the chocolate to prevent further absorption; however, this is only safe for cats without CNS depression or seizures to prevent aspiration pneumonia.
+Administer activated charcoal: This binds to the chocolate to prevent further absorption; however, this is only safe for cats without CNS depression or seizures to prevent aspiration pneumonia.

 Intubation and artificial ventilation: For cats who are having difficulty breathing.